Agenda

 Read More

-An opportunity to relax and meet your peers and other attendees over drinks and food.
+An opportunity to stay, mingle and meet other attendees over drinks and food and discuss the day.

 Register your interest